AI Constellation Drawer - Create Your Own Star Patterns - xelsed.ai

 star.isHovered = star.checkHover(mouseX, mouseY);

-Checks if the mouse is near this star and updates its hover state, which triggers the glow effect
+Checks if the mouse is near this star and stores the result so display() knows whether to glow.

 let parallaxX = (mouseX - width / 2) * parallaxStrength;

-Sets the line color to white with alpha 150 (semi-transparent) for drawing constellation lines
+Sets the line color to semi-transparent white for all constellation lines drawn after this point.

 line(pair[0].x + parallaxX, pair[0].y + parallaxY, pair[1].x + parallaxX, pair[1].y + parallaxY);